 Sometimes people can feel down or depressed following surgery so it is critical to eat clean and track your mood.
 Try not to compare yourself to others too much, the time it takes to heal after plastic surgery can vary for each person.

 In the months after surgery, it is a great idea to use the preoperative clean eating habits to kick-start a healthier lifestyle.
-Dr. Buford said, "many patients return long after they have healed and tell me that they have adopted many of the nutritional strategies discussed before their procedure."
-Good skincare is important to minimize scarring, you may even consider consulting a dermatologist to ensure your skincare routine is adapted to your post-surgery skin.
+"Many patients return long after they have healed and tell me that they have adopted many of the nutritional strategies discussed before their procedure," Dr. Buford says.
+Good skincare is important to minimize scarring.
+You may even consider consulting a dermatologist to ensure your skincare routine is adapted to your post-surgery skin.
 And remember that it is possible that you may have occasional days when you feel tired again for a little while after surgery, this is normal and should pass with time as your body recovers.